 [Translate] Most quality boatbuilding epoxy manufacturers have a structural boatbuilding product.
 They normally are “high solids” boatbuilding epoxies that have uneven resin to hardener ratios (2:1, 3:1, 4:1 or 5:1) which you have to add powder to make a glue or filleting mix The same companies often produce pregelled products that are mixed in a […]

 [Translate] One of the great leaps forward available to us when using epoxy is being able to eliminate fastenings (screws,nails, bolts etc) from the structure.
 Many builders now only use fasteners to temporarily hold things together while the glue sets up.The temporary fasteners are removed and can be re-used many times.
 Eliminating fastenings also speeds […]

-[Translate] Hole in Boat and More Fasteners in traditional construction are the ONLY way to go – whether metal or trunnel.
+[Translate] Big Hole in my Boat and More – a fast professional fix Fasteners in traditional construction are the ONLY way to go – whether metal or trunnel.
 But once moving over to glued construction there are certain advantages in eliminating the fasteners as far as possible.
-We’ve made a bit of a career of it over the last 20 years or […]
+We’ve made a bit of a career of […]